Guitar Craft: Alumni

 Warr-guitarist Trey Gunn studied with Robert Fripp in Guitar Craft, before joining King Crimson.

-The Guitar-Craft experience and the League of Crafty Guitarists trained guitarists who went on to form new bands, such as the California Guitar Trio and Trey Gunn; the California Guitar Trio and Gunn toured with Fripp as The Robert Fripp String Quintet.
+The Guitar-Craft experience and the League of Crafty Guitarists trained guitarists who went on to form new bands or work with Fripp or his associates in various settings.
+Examples include the California Guitar Trio and Trey Gunn; the California Guitar Trio and Gunn toured with Fripp as The Robert Fripp String Quintet.

-Bill Rieflin, the drummer for R.E.M. following Bill Berry's retirement, developed "a musical style that beautifully balances mindfulness and force" through his long association with Guitar Craft; Rieflin stated that "I couldn't possibly describe in any detail the impact this has had in my life; I can say that it was and continues to be significant.
+Bill Rieflin was best known as a drummer, but also played other instruments including guitar.
+He developed "a musical style that beautifully balances mindfulness and force" through his long association with Guitar Craft.
+In 2011 Rieflin stated that "I couldn't possibly describe in any detail the impact this has had in my life; I can say that it was and continues to be significant.
 Were I to say 'life-changing,' this would be true, but it wouldn't begin to communicate the depth of the experience."
+Rieflin worked with Fripp on a number of projects, and later joined King Crimson as a drummer and keyboardist.

 Davide Rossi, violinist with Goldfrapp and Coldplay, regarded Guitar Craft and Karlheinz Stockhausen tutelage as the most important experiences in shaping his musical style.

 Other alumni of the League of Crafty Guitarists include members of Los Gauchos Alemanes, such as U.S. guitarist Steve Ball; Ball is associated with the Seattle Guitar Circle, along with LCG alumnus Curt Golden.

 German crafty Markus Reuter went on to play Warr Guitar in Europa String Choir and centrozoon, subsequently designing his own touch guitar and playing in Stick Men and The Crimson ProjeKct in addition to a solo career.
 The collection A Plague of Crafty Guitarists features the following Guitar-Craft alumni, who were listed in a review by Barry Cleveland: Tobin Buttram, Nigel Gavin, David Pittaway, Geary Street Quartet, Bill Hibbits, Janssen and Jensen, Sur Pacifico, Playmovil, and Santos Luminosos.